kirangeofran/tp/docs/DeveloperGuide.md

 ##### Overview
 The "borrow command" is a feature that manages the borrowing of books.
-The enhancements to this command aim to provide real-time feedback on book availability, track borrowing and due dates, and notify users of due dates of books that are currently being borrow by others.
+The enhancements to this command aim to provide real-time feedback on book availability, track borrowing and due dates, and notify users of due dates of books that are currently being borrowed by others.
 ##### Component-Level
 The "borrow command" component interfaces with several others:
 1. UI component : To relay messages back to the user.